ankitAMD/Self-Attention-GAN-master_pytorch/README.md

 come after train and learn a lot.

-4.I do some chnges like removal of Cuda because we require GPU (which are costly but
+4. I do some chnges like removal of Cuda because we require GPU (which are costly but

 more effective and give more speed of our system and train a lot more faster than CPU